 have very different motives and reasoning behind their actions.
 Many white

 collar criminals commit these crimes out of greed because they associate

 more money with greater social status.
-There is also a less chance of
+There is also less chance of getting

-murder, theft or arson.
-Their behavior is often written off as reactionary event
+theft, or arson.
+Their behavior is often written off as a reactionary event

 of their rough history.
 White-collar criminals on the other hand come

 from the higher class, people of opportunity, intelligence, and affluence.

 These criminals are typically highly educated people who decide to take